-Clarke County Board of Education October 1, 2014 through September 30, 2015
+Clarke County Board of Education October 1, 2015 through September 30, 2016

 The Clarke County Board of Education (the "Board") is governed by a five-member body elected by the citizens of Clarke County.
-The members and administrative personnel in charge of governance of the Board are listed in Exhibit 12.
-The Board is the governmental agency that provides general administration and supervision for the Clarke County public schools, preschool through high school, with the exception of schools administered by the Thomasville City Board of Education.
+The members and administrative personnel in charge of governance of the Board are listed on Exhibit 12.
+The Board is the governmental agency that provides general administration and supervision for Clarke County public schools, preschool through high school, with the exception of schools administered by the Thomasville City Board of Education.

-This report presents the results of an audit the objectives of which were to determine whether the financial statements present fairly the financial position and results of financial operations and whether the Board complied with applicable laws and regulations, including those applicable to its major federal financial assistance programs.
+This report presents the results of an audit the objectives of which were to determine whether the financial statements present fairly the financial position and results of financial operations and whether the Board complied with applicable laws and regulations, including those applicable to its major federal financial assistance program.
 The audit was conducted in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States as well as the requirements of the Department of Examiners of Public Accounts under the authority of the Code of Alabama 1975, Section 41-5-14.

-An unmodified opinion was issued on the financial statements, which means that the Board's financial statements present fairly, in all material respects, its financial position and the results of its operations for the fiscal year ended September 30, 2015.
+An unmodified opinion was issued on the financial statements, which means that the Board's financial statements present fairly, in all material respects, its financial position and the results of its operations for the fiscal year ended September 30, 2016.

-Tests performed during the audit did not disclose any significant instances of noncompliance with applicable state and local laws and regulations.
+Tests performed during the audit did not disclose any significant instances of noncompliance with applicable state or local laws and regulations.

-The following officials/administrative personnel were invited to an exit conference to discuss this report: Superintendent: Larry Bagley; Chief School Financial Officer: Carmen Rotch; and Board Members: Charlton Anderson, Clinton Hawkins, Thamus Douglas, Sherry Barnes, and Barry Chancey.
-The following individuals attended the exit conference, held at the Clarke County Board of Education: Larry Bagley, Superintendent; Carmen Rotch, Chief School Financial Officer; Sherry Barnes, Board Member; and representatives of the Department of Examiners of Public Accounts: Christina Smith, Audit Manager and Meagan McDonald, Examiner.
+The following officials/administrative personnel were invited to an exit conference to discuss the report: Superintendent: Larry Bagley; Chief School Financial Officer: Carmen Rotch; Board Members: Charlton Anderson, Clinton Hawkins, Thamus Douglas, Sherry Barnes, and Barry Chancey.

+The following individuals attended the exit conference, held at the Board's office: Superintendent: Larry Bagley; Chief School Financial Officer: Carmen Rotch; and representatives from the Department of Examiners of Public Accounts: Christina Smith, Audit Manager, Miranda L. Bonner, Examiner, and Meagan McDonald, Examiner.
+This Page Intentionally Blank